 In accordance with Cabinet’s decision, amendments will be required to the Companies Act 1993 and the Limited Partnerships Act 2008.
-A draft Bill containing the proposed amendments will be made available for public consultation around mid-2022.
-We anticipate that the finalised Bill will be introduced to Parliament in late 2022.
+A draft Bill containing the proposed amendments will be made available for public consultation in late 2022 or early 2023.
+We anticipate that the finalised Bill will be introduced to Parliament in mid-2023.

 There is an international trend towards increasing the transparency of beneficial ownership to combat misuse of corporate entities by criminals.

 Identifying beneficial owners helps law enforcement agencies to detect and deter crime.

 Increasing the transparency of beneficial ownership also supports the integrity of the corporate governance regulatory system, by ensuring people know who ultimately owns or effectively controls corporate entities.

 In mid-2018, we consulted on what requirements there should be on New Zealand companies and limited partnerships to hold and disclose information about their beneficial owners.

 Discussion document: Increasing the transparency of the beneficial ownership of New Zealand companies and limited partnerships [PDF, 970 KB]